-- Enroll in PROMISe as a provider of Community Living Waiver services; - Render at least one direct waiver service; - Enter the direct waiver service(s) along with the vendor service(s) they will offer as an OHCDS in HCSIS; - Successfully complete the Provider Qualifications module in HCSIS for the direct waiver service(s) as well as the vendor service(s) they provide and ensure the requirements of Appendix C, including provider qualification standards, are met; - Enter into a Provider Agreement for Participation in Pennsylvania's Community Living Waiver with ODP; - Submit a bill through PROMISe for either the amount of the vendor good or service that is charged to the general public.
-See the last paragraph of this section for additional requirements related to payment for vendor services: - Cooperate with the Quality Assessment and Improvement (QA&I) process conducted by ODP or one of its designees, and ensure the subcontracted vendor cooperates with such monitoring when needed or requested; - Cooperate with other monitoring activities, such as Supports Coordination monitoring, and ensure the vendor cooperates with such monitoring; - Comply with regulatory requirements in 55 Pa.
-Code Chapter 51 or its regulatory successor; and - Maintain documentation on service delivery.
+- Enroll in PROMISe as a provider of Consolidated Waiver services; - Render at least one direct waiver service; - Enter the direct waiver service(s) and vendor service(s) they will offer in HCSIS;

+- Successfully complete the Provider Qualifications module in HCSIS for the direct waiver service(s) and vendor service(s) they provide and ensure the requirements of Appendix C, including provider qualification standards, are met; - Enter into a Provider Agreement for Participation in Pennsylvania's Consolidated Waiver with ODP; - Submit a bill through PROMISe for the amount of the vendor good or service that is charged to the general public.
+See the last paragraph of this section for additional requirements related to payment for vendor services; - Cooperate with provider monitoring conducted by ODP or one of its designees, and ensure the subcontracted vendor cooperates with such monitoring when needed or requested; - Cooperate with other monitoring activities, such as Supports Coordination monitoring, and ensure the vendor cooperates with such monitoring; - Comply with regulatory requirements in 55 Pa.
+Code Chapter 51; and - Maintain documentation on service delivery.